The Best Examples of Good Dialogue for Fiction Writers

 So here's the definition we'll be working with:

-Dialogue that feels natural and authentic while also advancing the plot or revealing something about a character.
+Good dialogue feels natural and authentic while also advancing the plot or revealing something about a character.

 I know that reads a little vague, but let's take a moment to understand it.

-Natural and authentic - If your characters are speaking like robots or with weird pacing, it’s going to come across as robotic and weird.
-Unless your character has some flaw or quirk that makes them do this, you’re going to want them to speak like actual people.
+If your characters are speaking like robots or with weird pacing, it's going to come across as robotic and weird.
+Unless your character has some flaw or quirk that makes them do this, you're going to want them to speak like actual people.

-Advancing the plot - Basically everything in your novel should advance the plot in some way.
+Basically everything in your novel should advance the plot in some way.
 Sure, you can have some details thrown in to make your world seem alive, but adding in a bunch of superfluous details into your novel, especially in your dialogue, will bog it down and confuse the reader.
 Unless you are…

-Revealing something about a character - If you aren’t driving the narrative forward with your dialogue, you should use it to let the reader know a little bit more about a character.
+If you aren't driving the narrative forward with your dialogue, you should use it to let the reader know a little bit more about a character.
 Reveal their motivation or part of their backstory.
 Progress their arc a tiny bit.
 Make the dialogue worth reading by making it meaningful.

 Does all the dialogue in your story need to be good (by our definition)?
 No, not technically.
 But the vast majority should be.
 Again, too much meaningless content makes your book worse.